IDR/idr.openmicroscopy.org/_includes/curation-workflow.md

 IDR/idr-metadata/scripts/check\_utf8.py - checks whether a file contains valid UTF-8.
 Often the study file doesn’t with characters like degrees (º), pi (π), mu (µ) and beta (ß) in the protocols causing problems.
-This is not the best way to do it, but I usually just replace them with the closest “normal” character or word (o, pi, u and beta etc.) or remove them if it’s just something that has come out strangely.
+The following is not the best way to do it, but they are usually just replaced with the closest “normal” character or word (o, pi, u and beta etc.) or remove them if it’s just something that has come out strangely.